 1) Is there anyone in your life who shows you how to be of service?
 What are they like?
 Describe them.

 2) What is keeping you from being like Christ and giving of yourself?

 3) Imagine the benefits and glory that you will receive when you learn to give of yourself?
 Imagine that you discover happiness greater than the things of this world.
 Write a letter to Jesus expressing your desire.

 Read the following passage from St. John of the Cross.
-Don’t read it as a series of rules or moral absolutes that have to be applied in all situations, but rather as a series of thought experiments which help you to look past your limitations and encounter spiritual maturity in Jesus Christ.
+Don’t read it as a series of rules or moral absolutes that have to be applied in all situations, but rather as a series of thought experiments that help you to look past your limitations and encounter spiritual maturity in Jesus Christ.